sras/ghci-remote/README.md

 sudo apt-get install python3-tk
 ```

+Then you have to install the pexpect [python](https://pexpect.readthedocs.io/en/stable/) library.

 There are two optional dependencies. https://pypi.python.org/pypi/psutil and the neovim module.
 If you have psutils, the
 script will show the memory usage of all running ghc instances.
-If you install neovim module, you will be able to click on the error
-messages displayed in the gui, and have the file opened and cursor placed on the error in a running neovim instance.
+If you install neovim module, you will be able to click on the error messages displayed in the gui, and have the file opened and cursor placed on the error in a running neovim instance.

 # How to use?